itsschwer/ror2-damage-log/README.md

 ## issues

-- Has not yet been thoroughly tested as non-host
+- has not yet been thoroughly tested as non-host
-- Damage from Pots *(Abandoned Aqueduct)* and Fusion Cells *(Rallypoint Delta)* are attributed to *The Planet*
+- damage from Pots *(Abandoned Aqueduct)* and Fusion Cells *(Rallypoint Delta)* are attributed to *The Planet*
     - *null attacker in `DamageDealtMessage`*
         - *how does `GameEndReportPanelController` know this attacker??*
         - *why do Sulfur Pods (Sulfur Pools) not have the same issue?*
-- Damage inflicted by enemies that have been killed *(debuffs, delayed explosions, projectiles, trails)* may be attributed to *The Planet* as the reference to the original attacker no longer exists
+- damage inflicted by enemies that have been killed *(debuffs, delayed explosions, projectiles, trails)* may be attributed to *The Planet* as the reference to the original attacker no longer exists

 ## see also